Signatures of the order parameter of a superconducting adatom layer in magnetic field dependent quasiparticle interference: Quasiparticle interference

 \end{widetext} Physically, the denominators are the same in the two cases because the on-shell condition depends only on the energy of the scattered quasiparticle, and not on the properties of the scatterer.
 This means that for any scatterer, strong features in the FT-STS signal are constrained to lie in the same regions of $q$-space where the on-shell condition is satisfied, i.e.~where the joint density of states for momentum transfer $q$ is large.
 Crucially, however, even if a scattering process is energetically on-shell, a mismatch between the states involved\footnote{Specifically, a mismatch between the particle-hole pseudospinors.} may partially or completely suppress the scattering.
 The numerators of Eqns.~\eqref{eq:charge_integrand} and \eqref{eq:vortex_integrand} are hence different because, roughly speaking, the intermediate states\footnote{The term ``intermediate states'' is imprecise in this context, because there are no true intermediate states in the first Born approximation.
 The term remains useful in the present context because the states we are probing (pure electron or pure hole states) are not the energy eigenstates of the unperturbed system, so the bare (mean-field) propagator by itself already produces transitions between them.} of the scattering process are different for the two types of scatterer.
 The difference originates in the fact that a charge impurity scatters particles into particles (and holes into holes), while a vortex scatters particles into holes (and vice versa).

-The summand Eqn.~\eqref{eq:vortex_integrand} vanishes when $\Delta_k = -\Delta_{k-q}$; the corresponding vortex scattering processes $k - q \rightarrow k$ are hence completely suppressed.
-In the following subsection, we will show how this suppression plants signatures of the order parameter symmetry into the vortex scattering QPI.
+The summand Eq.~\eqref{eq:vortex_integrand} vanishes when $\Delta_k = -\Delta_{k-q}$; the corresponding vortex scattering processes $k - q \rightarrow k$ are hence completely suppressed.
+In the following section, we will show how this suppression plants signatures of the order parameter symmetry into the vortex scattering QPI.

-We stress that the charge scattering signal alone already contains, in principle, enough information to unambiguously identify the pairing channel --- see Figs.~\ref{fig:pwave_vs_fwave} and \ref{fig:swave_vs_dwave}.
-The (out-of-plane magnetic field-dependent) vortex scattering signal provides additional information, which may help to overcome practical limitations on momentum resolution (at the cost of performing the experiment under magnetic field).
+In principle, if the single-particle bandstructure were known exactly, the charge scattering signal alone would contain enough information to unambiguously identify the pairing channel --- see Figs.~\ref{fig:pwave_vs_fwave} and \ref{fig:swave_vs_dwave}.
+However, in reality, the single-particle bandstructure is never available with complete precision, and the QPI patterns are sensitive to details of the CCE geometry.
+The (out-of-plane magnetic field-dependent) vortex scattering signal provides additional information, at the cost of performing the experiment under magnetic field.
 We therefore propose to measure the QPI pattern as a function of magnetic field.
 The total signal will be a combination of charge impurity scattering and vortex scattering, $\alpha \delta n^c + \beta \delta n^v$. $\alpha$ will not have strong field dependence, but $\beta$ will increase with magnetic field, as vortices are created.
 As we will show in the next section, certain features in the QPI will be enhanced with the field, and others will not, depending on the symmetry of the order parameter.
 We note in passing that the magnetic field should be kept weak enough that vortices are sufficiently dilute to avoid forming a vortex lattice, which could introduce spurious QPI peaks associated with the periodic structure of scatterers.